Zenox2003/DND-Choose-Your-Adventure/readme/dnd-readme.md

 # DND Choose Your Adventure!
 ![Adventure background](https://cdn1.epicgames.com/ue/product/Screenshot/Door6-1920x1080-53f0b84a2c5d0301a48a41ffca467dd2.png?resize=1&w=1920)

-# DND-Choose-Your-Adventure
 My choose your adventure game is a game where the user has to make the right choices to win the game.
 Choose wisely and think about the path or you will die in the dungeon and lose!

-# My personal reason for making this
+## My personal reason for making this
 I choose this project because I enjoy story telling and play lots of Dungeon & Dragons in my free time.
 I love the aspect of creating a story with multiple options depending on what the person playing wants to do.

 # How to play